replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### Bug Fixes

-- Fixes a bug where the installerVersion in the kurl manifest was not being fully applied.
+- Fixes a bug where the `installerVersion` in the kURL manifest was not fully applied.

 ## Release v2022.04.08-1